GaspardMacaux/Documentation_app/docs/source/trajectory_analysis/genes_pseudotime.rst

 .. warning::
    Ensure that the trajectory and pseudotime ordering are biologically meaningful before interpreting gene expression changes.

-### How to Analyze Genes in Pseudotime
+How to Analyze Genes in Pseudotime

 1. **Calculate Differential Genes:** Click the "Run Differential Gene Test" button to compute differentially expressed genes along the trajectory.
 2. **Visualize Gene Trajectory:** Select genes from the picker and click "Visualize Gene Trajectory" to see how their expression changes along the pseudotime.
 3. **Gene Module Analysis (Optional):** Perform module analysis to identify gene modules and visualize their dynamics.
 4. **Genes Along Path:** Choose genes and cell types to visualize gene dynamics along a specific path in the trajectory.

-### Applications of Genes Pseudotime Analysis

-- **Identify Key Drivers:** Discover key genes involved in cell differentiation or disease progression.
-- **Understand Gene Function:** Explore how gene function changes across different stages of a biological process.
-- **Pathway Analysis:** Identify pathways active at different points along the trajectory, providing insights into the underlying biology.